gbroques/fc-gimbal/README.md

 A gimbal is a set of three hierarchical rotatable rings representing three possible axes of rotation, X, Y, or Z.

-Different hierarchies of the rings, or rotation ordes can exist.
+Different ring hierarchies, or rotation orders can exist.

 In FreeCAD, this rotation order is x-y'-z" for *intrinsic* rotations, and z-y-x for *extrinsic* rotations (see [Tait-Bryan angle conventions](https://en.wikipedia.org/wiki/Euler_angles#Conventions)).

 The gimbal hierarchy is as follows:
 * the outermost ring represents the X rotation axis, in red.
 * the middle ring represents the Y rotation axis, in green.
-* and the innermost represents the Z rotation axis, in blue.
+* and the innermost ring represents the Z rotation axis, in blue.

 Each ring is affected by the rings on the outside of it.

-Thus, the X ring rotates independenty, the Y ring is affected by X, and the Z ring is affected by both X and Y rings.
+Thus, the X ring rotates independenty, the Y ring is affected by X, and the Z ring is affected by both X and Y.

 ![Gimbal](./gimbal-demo.gif)